Collecting user insights is critical for businesses, but organizing and reusing these insights, in the long run, is what helps them grow.

 Here are a few helpful tips for organizing your user research insights:

 - Build a team that leads the insights hub: The research team and business stakeholders should form the core and be the primary owners of the user insights repository.
-It’s best to appoint leaders from within this team to drive the activities related to the repository.
+It’s best to appoint leaders from within this team to drive the activities related to the data repository.
 Ensure that the leaders have an overall understanding of the organization’s research goals, both short and long-term.
 The team should be responsible for adopting the insights hub, handling research projects, setting guidelines, and managing it overall.

 - Consolidate and organize projects of the past: Ensure to update the repository with insights from past projects.
 You can organize them by location, time, industry, projects, etc. Don’t forget to add insights from the projects you’re currently running too.
 This enables business stakeholders to gain access to research information, derive insights, or map the ROI of research projects.